muldjord/skyscraper/README.md

 * Made '--cache vacuum' more verbose at verbosity level 2 or higher
 * Removed platform check for screenscraper module as it wasn't really necessary
 * Added 'videoSizeLimit' config variable (Thank you to 'silverfr0st' for suggesting this)
+* Now also processes brackets for skipped games (Thanks to 'hexive' for pointing this out)

 #### Version 3.1.4 (23rd March 2019)
 * Refactored network communication class